 May is part of the Easter season, and it's the month we celebrate and honor Mary, the Mother of God and our mother.
 Ways to honor Mary:

-- Pray the rosary.
+- Pray the rosary, every day if possible.

 - Pray the Litany of the Blessed Virgin Mary.